corrode/corrode.github.io/content/blog/hardening-rust/index.md

 ### Sanitizing Sensitive Data

 Panic hooks are also your final opportunity to prevent information leaks.
-Remember that panic messages can contain sensitive data like file paths, internal state, or user information (PII) such as email addresses, IP addresses, credit card numbers, etc.
+The sensitive data can come from two places: the panic payload and the panic location.
+The payload is whatever your code passed to `panic!`, `unwrap`, `expect`, or an assertion.
+That means it can contain interpolated user input, internal state from `Debug` output, request headers, tokens, email addresses, IP addresses, customer IDs, or other identifiers.
+The location can expose source file paths, workspace names, or CI/build machine directory layouts.

 A well-designed panic hook sanitizes these messages before they reach logs or crash reports.
+Better yet, avoid putting secrets or raw user data into panic messages in the first place.
+Prefer stable error codes, request IDs, or redacted domain types.
+Regexes can catch obvious patterns like email addresses, bearer tokens, UUIDs, and IP addresses, but they are a last layer of defense, not the primary control.

 ```rust
 panic::set_hook(Box::new(|panic_info| {